jelocodes/jelocodes.github.io/_posts/2018-02-22-programming_principles_the_law_of_demeter_lod.markdown

 ...instead of reaching through its neighbour on *every* instance of desired functionality, so we'd only have to make changes in one place.
 The object knows about itself and its relation to its neighbour, and does not extend that knowledge to any other place in the codebase (it's not nosy).

 In dealing with more complicated apps with the MVC architecture, we must also apply this principle towards *separation of concerns*.
 For example, protecting our views from complexity that actually belongs in our models.
 The view should not *directly* know about the model, just as the model should not *directly* know about the view.
-The model-related logic needs to be encapsulated in our models as internal methods and only invoked when we need them, not spread out and referenced every time we need that logic in places (like our views) that are *far* from our model's neighbours (they're not even living in the same city district).
+The model-related logic needs to be encapsulated in our models as internal methods and only invoked/referenced when we need them, not spread out and re-implemented every time we need that logic in places (like our views) that are *far* from our model's neighbours (they're not even living in the same city district).

 In following this principle, we can write cleaner, more maintainable, less convuluted and tangled code, that, when needs to be changed, only needs to be changed in one or two places *very close to each other* instead of *everywhere* in the program that the functionality appears.